See also: State Patients Boards

 They also cannot be safe and ignorant.
 Would you like to know which surgeon infects a higher percentage of patients than any other in your area?
 If you think you ever are going to get that kind of information out of health care professionals, look at a few cases of how health care professionals will not protect patients even from serial killers like Dr. Michael Swango and Orville Lynn Majors and Dr. Gary Malakoff and many others.
 The recent book about Nurse Charles Cullen covers how hospital administrators covered up what he did, arranged to know as little as possible about it, protected their own reputations at the expense of the lives of patients, lied to investigators saying that they had no long term records, etc., all of which is standard operating procedure throughout medicine at every level, but I defy you to find one person in medicine who believes that.

-You don't need to know how to do the operation.
-You need to know who does, but medicine is dead set against your finding out (see Panos).
+You don’t need to know how to do the operation.
+You need to know who does it well and who doesn’t, but medicine is dead set against your finding out (see Panos).

 You also need to know more about your own health and more about what can be learned from the health care experiences of other people in your community.
 It doesn’t have to be only the Community Patient Agency that collects such information.
 There are new opportunities popping up here and there for individual patients to contribute to and gather such information themselves.
 Like the Scanadu device.